There are many important instances of communication during the job application process.

 You’ll go back and forth with recruiters; sending over your resumes, employment letters, and copies of your degrees.
 In return, they’ll send over forms to fill and salary expectations to set.

-Just as your hopes ascend for a position you’re certain you have a chance at landing, the back and forth communication with your prospective employer may take a pause.
+Just as your hopes ascend for a position you’re certain you have a chance at landing, the back and forth communication in job application with your prospective employer may take a pause.

 “A few day’s wait is standard,” you’ll tell yourself on the third day without an email or a call.